Before you start

-PhpStorm lets you view errors detected by Flow in the dedicated Flow tool window, which becomes available after you add at least one .flowconfig file to your project.
+PhpStorm lets you view errors detected by Flow in the Problems tool window.
 To open the tool window, select from the main menu or click the widget in the right corner of the editor.

 The Errors pane shows a list of all the discrepancies detected in the file which is opened in the active editor tab.
 At the top the full path to the file is displayed.

-The Project Errors pane shows a list of all the discrepancies detected in all the files in the current project after you run Flow against the entire project by clicking on the toolbar.
+The Project Errors pane shows a list of all the discrepancies detected in all the files in the current project.
 The error messages are grouped by files in which they were detected.